AnantharamanLab/CheckAMG/README.md

                         Retain HMM hits scoring at least this fraction of the database-provided threshold under heuristic filtering
                         (default: 0.5).
+  -s SCALING_FACTOR, --scaling_factor SCALING_FACTOR
+                        Scaling factor used to multiply the minimum bit score and minimum covered fraction provided by the '-b' and '-c' arguments to come up with a heuristic, stricter threshold for HMM hits (this is ONLY used when curating gene annotations that match to 'soft' filter keywords; default: 1.5).
+This is to avoid making functional predictions to viral genes that are often misannotated with auxiliary functions, requiring stronger HMM search results to be assigned a function that is often incorrect if less-strict thresholds were used.
+If database-provided, trusted bit score cutoffs are available for the matching HMMs, those are used instead of the heuristic threshold for minimum bit score, but the scaling factor is still applied to the minimum covered fraction.
+This is not used for gene annotations that match to 'hard' filter keywords, which are always excluded from the final auxiliary gene predictions.
   -Z WINDOW_SIZE, --window_size WINDOW_SIZE
                         Size in base pairs of the window used to calculate the average VL-score of genes on a contig (default: 25000).
   -F MAX_FLANK, --max_flank MAX_FLANK
                         Maximum length in base pairs to check on the left/right flanks of potentially auxiliary genes when checking for virus-like genes and non-virus-like genes (default: 5000).
   -V MIN_FLANK_VSCORE, --min_flank_Vscore MIN_FLANK_VSCORE
                         Minimum V-score of genes in flanking regions required to verify a potential auxiliary gene as viral and not host